viktor-ktorvi/MPPT-Reinforcement/README.md

 :-------------------------:|:-------------------------:
 ![](https://user-images.githubusercontent.com/69254199/149011438-c53af46e-cf2e-4a34-87e4-5e945fd84d21.png)  |  ![](https://user-images.githubusercontent.com/69254199/149194992-f5cb5d91-46d8-4a2d-9f0f-7de6a9fc1e3f.png)
 Fig 1.
 PV curve with the maximum power point(MPP, the red thing).
 The goal is to get to the red thing. | Fig 2.
 PV curve with multiple local maximum power points.
 The goal is still to get to the red thing - the global MPP.

+The scenario in Fig 1. happens when there is 1 or no bypass diodes(the ones parallel to the panel) on the string of solar panels connected to one converter or if there are more  but they are all irradiated equaly.
+However, if there are more bypass diodes per converter and the panels are partially shaded i.e. they aren't irradiated equaly you get what's shown on Fig 2. - a mess.
+In that case a global search algorithm would be cool.
+In the first scenarion, a local one will suffice.
 <hr>

 ## What can you do about it?